Data Strategy

 Our approach

 DAI Consultancy builds strategic roadmaps that are grounded in business value rather than technology trends.
-We begin by mapping the organisation's strategic objectives — revenue growth, operational efficiency, regulatory compliance, customer experience — to specific data and AI capabilities that can advance them.
+We begin by mapping the organization's strategic objectives — revenue growth, operational efficiency, regulatory compliance, customer experience — to specific data and AI capabilities that can advance them.
 Each capability is then decomposed into initiatives, each with defined scope, dependencies, resource requirements, estimated timelines, and measurable success criteria.

 Our roadmaps are structured in waves that build on each other.
 The first wave typically addresses foundational prerequisites: data quality remediation, governance framework establishment, and quick-win analytics that demonstrate value to sceptical stakeholders.
 Subsequent waves layer on more advanced capabilities — predictive analytics, AI/ML, generative AI — but only once the foundational layers are proven.
 This approach prevents the common failure mode of leaping to AI before the data is ready.